nikrp/nikrp/README.md

 ## I'm Currently Working On... 🔭

-Right now as of September 2023, I am working on a couple of projects.
+Right now as of September 2024, I am working on a couple of projects.
 Here they are.

-- Brawl Stars Stats Tracker
+...
+I'm Free

 ## I'm Currently Learning... 🌱